Genusbiz/docs/developers/defining-an-app-model/general-settings/web-settings.md

 ## Sentry

-When the genus web app crashes it will send a error report to our developers as a default.
-If you type an adress in the **Sentry DNS Override** the error report will be sendt to this adress instead.
+If the Genus web app crashes, it will send an error report to our developers as a default.
+If you type an address in **Sentry DNS Override**, the error report will be sent to this address instead.

-To disable sentry error reporting, check the **Disable Sentry** option.
+To disable Sentry error reporting, check the **Disable Sentry** option.